Eric Gable

 Eric Gable (born October 28, 1967) is an American soul/R&B singer.
-From 1988 to 1994, he released three studio albums, being signed on Orpheus Records/Epic Records, and had a number-one R&B hit "Remember (The First Time)".
+From 1988 to 1994, he released three studio albums, being signed to Orpheus Records/Epic Records, and had a number-one R&B hit "Remember (The First Time)".
 Another single, "Process of Elimination", peaked at number sixty-three in the UK Singles Chart in March 1994, his only UK chart entry.